Paperwork required for a Mortgage Application

 - Details of previous surnames with evidence of name change, if applicable.

 - Evidence of your rent payment history, if applicable.

 - If you have any credit cards, hire purchase or personal loans then please have the latest statements.

 - Any CCJs, registered defaults or a bankruptcy within the last six years will require all of the paperwork with confirmation they have been resolved and no further action.

 Share to Buy’s mortgage broker partnerIf you would like to discuss the mortgage options available to you, you may wish to contact a specialist broker.
 Share to Buy have partnered with Censeo Financial who offer a free initial affordability assessment to help budding buyers understand their affordability.

-If you are looking for a mortgage, then we can help!
-Our Shared Ownership Affordability Calculator can give you an indication of what is an affordable amount to borrow for your mortgage, our Mortgage Comparison tool allows you to compare deals available on the market, and when it’s time to apply for a mortgage, a specialist mortgage broker can help you every step of the way.
+Share to Buy’s Mortgage Calculator can give you an indication of what is an affordable amount to borrow for your mortgage, while our Mortgage Comparison tool allows you to compare deals available on the market.
+For more information about Shared Ownership mortgages, check out our mortgage hub.